pablocael/pynear/README.md

 # vptree-cpp
  C++ efficient Vantage Point Tree Implementation with Python 3 bindings.

- PS: this project is an Work in Progress
+ PS: this project is a Work in Progress

 # Compiling